$L^{p}$ estimates for joint quasimodes of semiclassical pseudodifferential operators

 to associate a symbol $p_{j}(x,\xi)$ with an operator $p_{j}(x,hD)$.
 It is necessary to place admissibility conditions on the $p_{i}(x,\xi)$ (discussed in Section \ref{sec:conditions}) to exclude such cases as Sarnak's counter-example on $S^{2}$.
-The main theorem of this paper, Theorem \ref{thm:main}, gives a full set of $L^{p}$ estimates
+The main theorem of this paper, Theorem \ref{thm:main}, gives a full set of $L^{p}$ estimates for strong joint quasimodes (see Definition \ref{defn:strongqm} for the definition of a strong joint quasimode).
+Theorem \ref{thm:n=r} tells us that if $n=r$ we can in fact get uniform bounds for $\norm{u}_{L^{p}}$ for any $p$.